Selected Work

 Context

-I wrote this proposal to The Cannon Charitable Interests, a returning funder of Mountain Valley Hospice & Palliative Care, where I served as Senior Director of Philanthropy.
-The ask was $91,523 toward a $122,030 capital purchase: a second medical transport vehicle to serve hospice patients across the 18 rural counties we covered in North Carolina and Virginia.
+I wrote this fully funded proposal to The Cannon Charitable Interests on behalf of Mountain Valley Hospice & Palliative Care.
+The request was for $91,523 toward a $122,030 capital purchase: a second medical transport vehicle to serve hospice patients across the 18 rural counties covered in North Carolina and Virginia.

 Challenge